 Cloud migration is a top priority for companies today as they aim to take advantage of the efficiency and cost-effectiveness.
-Data by Logic Monitor shows that 83% of enterprise workloads will be on the cloud by 2020.
+More than 67% of enterprise infrastructure is now cloud based.

 The benefits of migration to the cloud are far-reaching, but the process is often complicated and challenging.
 In this post, we’ll discuss a cloud migration project plan and its considerations for small and medium-sized businesses.